 Primary school children mark privacy as top concern in online safety.

 The NSPCC asked more than 600 primary school children what information they needed to stay safe online.
-More than 80% said online privacy settings on mobile apps and games was a topic they thought their parents should cover when talking about online safetythis external link will open in a new window.
+More than 80% said online privacy settings on mobile apps and games was a topic they thought their parents should cover when talking about online safety.

-However, although 8 out of 10 parents said in a YouGov poll that they knew what to say to their child to keep them safe online, only 28% had actually mentioned privacy settings to them and just 20% discussed location settings (link)this external link will open in a new window
+However, although 8 out of 10 parents said in a YouGov poll that they knew what to say to their child to keep them safe online, only 28% had actually mentioned privacy settings to them and just 20% discussed location settings (link).

 Net Aware provides tools to tackle online safety concerns

-Net Aware provides key tools needed to tackle issues surrounding online safety with their recently updated Net Aware guidethis external link will open in a new window, which includes information about popular social media sites and online platforms.
+Net Aware provides key tools needed to tackle issues surrounding online safety with their recently updated Net Aware guide, which includes information about popular social media sites and online platforms.

 New sites are added to the guide, which many parents may not be familiar with, plus well-known games like Call of Duty that allows users to chat online.

-The latest websites, apps and games featured in Net Awarethis external link will open in a new window were reviewed by a panel of parents and all were rated poorly in terms of how easy it was to change privacy settings, report concerns about abuse or bullying, and find safety advice (link)this external link will open in a new window.
+The latest websites, apps and games featured in Net Aware were reviewed by a panel of parents and all were rated poorly in terms of how easy it was to change privacy settings, report concerns about abuse or bullying, and find safety advice (link).

-Net Awarethis external link will open in a new window now covers a total of 60 social networking sites, apps and games popular with children and is free to access.
+Net Aware now covers a total of 60 social networking sites, apps and games popular with children and is free to access.

 Launch of NSPCC Awareness Campaign on Child Online Safety